 In July 2018, Janice felt a pressure in her chest, which got worse two days later while at work.

 Ian has always been resilient.
 Growing up in the war zone of Rhodesia, he recalls an awesome childhood.

 When Paul Harvey woke one night paralysed on his left side, he knew it wasn’t good.

-The 81-year-old survived cancer 25 years ago, a heart attack 10 years ago, and has spent the past six years being treated for glaucoma, cataracts and macular degeneration – all under the care of Auckland DHB.
+The 81-year-old survived cancer 25 years ago, a heart attack 10 years ago, and it didn’t end there.

-Over the past ten years, Michael’s optimism and generous spirit has seen him through some tough times, and he’s grateful for each new day.
+Over the past ten years, Michael’s optimism and generous spirit has seen him through tough times.

 “It’s still sinking in how fortunate we are,” says Paul, from his bed at Auckland City Hospital.

 Rupert was just 30 years old when he suffered a severe stroke and was flown to Auckland City Hospital.